infinum/dox/README.md

     # include action level module
     include ApiDoc::V1::Bids::Index

-    it 'returns a list of bids' do get :index
+    it 'returns a list of bids', :apidoc_example do get :index
       expect(response).to have_http_status(:ok)
     end